Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/retrieve-info-for-a-call.md

 # Retrieve information for a call

-A Code Snippet that shows how to retrieve information for a call.
+A code snippet that shows how to retrieve information for a call.
 The call to retrieve information for is identified via a UUID.

 ## Example